hannahkidwell/NLP-Spotify-Genres/README.md

 ## Link to Assigned Duties
 Here is the link to an excel spreadsheet with what each group member worked on: https://drive.google.com/file/d/1yFzIDPxS48h5qYXb1bhgNAEhpdfMf9BK/view?usp=sharing

+## Communication Log
+We have been meeting using Discord and messaging through Slack or Discord to coordinate the projects plans.
+We will continue to meet Tuesdays, Thursdays, and Sundays given group availabliliy.
+- Meeting 11/20 in class
+- Meeting 11/24 in class
+- Meeting 12/1 on Zoom
+- Meeting 12/3 in class class
+- Meeting 12/6 on Discord
+- Next Meeting 12/8 in class